Troubleshoot SQL Server on Linux

 Using special characters in password.

-If you use some characters in the SQL Server login password you may need to escape them when using them in the Linux terminal.
-You must escape the $ anytime using the backslash character you are using it in a terminal command/shell script:
+If you use some characters in the SQL Server login password, you might need to escape them with a backslash when you use them in a Linux command in the terminal.
+For example, you must escape the dollar sign ($) anytime you use it in a terminal command/shell script:

 Does not work: